mprinc/docker.github.io/develop/develop-images/baseimages.md

 title: Create a base image
 ---

-Most Dockerfiles start from a parent image.
-If you need to completely control the contents of your image, you might need to create a base image instead.
+<span class='important'>Most Dockerfiles start from a <span class='definition'>parent image</span></span>.
+If you need to completely control
+the contents of your image, you might need to create a base image instead.
 Here's the difference:

 - A [parent image](../../glossary.md#parent_image) is the image that your image is based on.
-It refers to the contents of the `FROM` directive in the Dockerfile.
-Each subsequent declaration in the Dockerfile modifies this parent image.
+It refers to the contents of the <span class='definition'>`FROM` directive</span> in the Dockerfile. <span class='important'>Each subsequent declaration in the Dockerfile modifies this parent image</span>.
 Most Dockerfiles start from a parent image, rather than a base image.
   However, the terms are sometimes used interchangeably.

 - A [base image](../../glossary.md#base_image) has `FROM scratch` in its Dockerfile.